Hsinchu: Japanese occupation

-Republic of China
+Republic of China rule

-The Nationalist government of the Republic of China established the Hsinchu City Government in 1945 to oversee all of what had been Shinchiku Prefecture under the Japanese.
+The Republic of China's Kuomintang government of the established the Hsinchu City Government in 1945 to oversee all of what had been Shinchiku Prefecture under the Japanese.

 In 1946, the Take-Over Committee dissolved and replaced by the Hsinchu County Government, located in Taoyuan.
 As the administrative districts were readjusted, Hsinchu was granted provincial city status.
 It used the old prefecture office as its city hall at 120 Chung Cheng Road.
 In February 1946, representative congresses were formed for seven district offices.
 On 15 April, the city congress was formed.
 Provincial representatives were elected from among the city legislators.

 On 16 August 1950, the administrative districts on Taiwan were re-adjusted once more, demarcating 16 counties and 5 provincial cities.

 In June 1982, under presidential order, the Xiangshan Township of Hsinchu County merged into Hsinchu City.
 A new municipal government was formally established on 1 July 1982, comprising 103 villages and 1,635 neighborhoods.
 These were organized into the East, North, and Xiangshan districts by 1 November.
 By June 1983, the new government consisted of three bureaus (Civil Service, Public Works, and Education), four departments (Finance, Social Welfare, Compulsory Military Service, and Land Affairs), four offices (Secretary, Planning, Personnel, and Auditing), and 49 various sections.
 The Police Department, Tax Department, and Medicine and Hygiene Department were considered affiliate institutions.

 From 1994 to 1999, as Taiwan made its transition from authoritarian rule to a representative democracy and the mostly pro forma provincial level of government began to be dissolved, regulations were established for the self-government of Hsinchu.
 A deputy mayor, consumer officer, and three consultants were added to the city government.
 In 2002, the city added a Bureau of Labor and transferred Compulsory Military Service to the Department of Civil Service.

 A movement is underway from 2021 to have Hsinchu City and Hsinchu County to be upgraded to the nation's seventh special municipality.